cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 mkdir -p /home/user/cardano/keys
 ```

-Make sure we are inside the `keys` directory `cd /home/user/cardano/keys`.
+Make sure we are inside the `keys` directory like so: `cd /home/user/cardano/keys`

 Next, we generate our **payment key-pair** using `cardano-cli`: